whn786/LOC-BE/README.md

 To generate VOC style segmentation labels for COCO dataset, you could use the scripts provided at this [repo](https://github.com/alicranck/coco2voc).
 Or, just download the generated masks from [Google Drive](https://drive.google.com/file/d/1pRE9SEYkZKVg0Rgz2pi9tg48j7GlinPV/view).

 ## Create environment
-I used docker to build the enviroment.
+I used pip to build the enviroment.
 ``` bash
 pip install requirement.txt -r
 ```